jorgenwh/custats/README.md

-## CuCounter: A Python *k*mer frequency counter object based on a massively parallel CUDA hash table
+## CuStats: A Python library with GPU accelerated statistical functions used in graph-based and alignment-free genotyping

 ## Installation
 CuStats requires NumPy and CuPy.
 It also currently only supports Nvidia GPUs with CUDA.